-GAIL Gas was incorporated with the objective of focused implementation
+GAIL Gas was incorporated with the objective to implement City Gas

-of City Gas

-Distribution (CGD) projects in the country.
-GAIL Gas has been
+Distribution (CGD) projects in the country, GAIL Gas has been

-authorized by Petroleum and Natural Gas Regulatory Board (PNGRB)
+authorized by Petroleum and Natural Gas Regulatory Board (PNGRB) to

 During the year, GAIL Gas augmented its CNG distribution infrastructure

-by enhancing the capacity of existing stations and adding new stations
+by enhancing the capacity of existing stations and adding two CNG

-In PNG business, GAIL Gas is supplying PNG to domestic
+In PNG business, GAIL Gas is progressively supplying PNG to domestic

-customers

-progressively in its authorized cities.
-Presently, the company is
+customers in its authorized cities.
+Presently, the company is catering

-GAIL Gas has maintained its focus on the PNG industrial and
+GAIL Gas continue to maintain its focus on the PNG industrial and

 commercial segment as one of the potential growth areas.
 With its

-concentrated efforts in the year 2014-15, the total number of
+concentrated efforts in the year 2015-16, the total number of

 GAIL Gas has commissioned the steel networks in the geographical area